lee-stevens/Lee-Stevens/README.md

 <b>I'm a Full-Stack Web Developer who specialises in <i>Angular</i>, <i>ASP.NET</i>, <i>MSQL</i> and <i>Azure</i></b>

-This profile only contains projects & commits from personal projects, not any work-related items
+This profile only contains projects & commits from personal projects, not any work-related items.

 ## Languages, Frameworks & Tools